cakephp-fr/app/README.md

 ## Configuration

-Read and edit `config/app.php` and setup the 'Datasources' and any other configuration relevant for your application.
+Read and edit `docker-compose.yml` environment variables and any other configuration relevant for your application.